streamr-dev/network/README.md

 This library is work-in-progress and doesn't provide wrapper functions for all the endpoints in the Streamr API.
 Currently it covers producing and subscribing to data as well as manipulating Stream objects.

-The client uses websockets for streaming message delivery.
+The client uses websockets for producing and consuming messages to/from streams.
 It should work in all modern browsers.

 ### Installation